pwentz/dsa-practice/README.md

   - clone the repo
   - `cd` into any of the Clojure repos (kebab-cased dir names)
   - `lein spec` will run the tests

-#### Overview
-This repo is used as practice for learning the various data structures and algorithms that are out there.
-In order to really understand how these algorithms are implemented, I decided to first implement the algorithm in Swift using an imperative/object-oriented approach, then I implement the algorithm in Clojure using a functional, immutable appraoch.

-The imperative solutions are heavily influenced from the [Swift Algorithms Club repo](https://github.com/raywenderlich/swift-algorithm-club).

 #### Algorithms
  - [selection sort](https://en.wikipedia.org/wiki/Selection_sort)